Carolinaordeix/AU-data-spring2021/assignment1.md

 What interesting question you want to answer:

 How many people left the city in the past year (because of the pandemic)?

-Different crisis in the city.
+-Different crisis in the city.

-More people allow to telework.
+-More people allow to telework.

-DC pre pandemic vs. DC post pandemic.
+-DC pre pandemic vs. DC post pandemic.

 Why this story is timely now